 Andrew D. Kaufman is a nationally recognized educator, author, speaker, and innovator who is bringing classical literature alive for wide audiences ranging from corporate executives to incarcerated youth.
 He is the author of several books including Give War and Peace a Chance: Tolstoyan Wisdom for Troubled Times, and is frequently invited to discuss Russian literature and culture on national television and radio shows.
 He is also the creator of the renowned Books Behind Bars program, in which university students meet regularly with incarcerated youth at a maximum security juvenile correctional center to explore questions of meaning, value, and social justice through life-changing conversations about Russian literature…

-The documentary, Seats at the Table, about Books Behind Bars, will be having its world premiere at the Global Peace Film Festival in Orlando in September.
+The documentary, Seats at the Table, about Books Behind Bars, had its world premiere at the Global Peace Film Festival in Orlando on September 22, 2018.

 Books Behind Bars is the subject of front-page Washington Post feature.